What to Do in an Active Shooter Situation

 - Do not hide in groups—spread out along walls or hide separately to make it more difficult for the shooter.

-- Try texting police, using social media, calling 911, and allowing the operator to hear the chaos in the background if it’s too dangerous to speak, or putting an SOS sign in the window.
+- Try texting police, using social media, calling 911, and allowing the operator to hear the chaos in the background if it’s too dangerous to speak, or put an SOS sign in the window.

 - Stay in place until law enforcement gives you notice that all immediate danger is clear.